apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

 Acting as a blueprint, a template definition will specify a framework for what a given registered service definition might look like.
 For example, a service template definition might want to specify a collection common settings and application policies for a given service type, such as attribute release and consent policies, to remove the need for those policies to be specified yet again in future service definitions that might stem from that blueprint.
+Concrete service definitions will automatically *inherit* from future improvements/changes to the template.

 A few important considerations: